-Do not include social security numbers on publicly disclosed forms.
-Because the IRS is required to publicly disclose a 501(c)(3) organization's Form 990-T returns, Social Security numbers should not be included on this form.
+Don't include social security numbers on publicly disclosed forms.
+Because the IRS is required to publicly disclose a 501(c)(3) organization's Form 990-T returns, social security numbers should not be included on this form.
 Documents subject to disclosure include schedules and attachments filed with the form.
-See Public Inspection Requirements of Section 501(c)(3) Organizations.
+See Public Inspection Requirements of Section 501(c)(3) Organizations, later.